 Most hairstylists recommend leaving the hair slightly damp, or nearly dry when you are done instead of fully blasting and heating up all of the hair.

 If you feel that you need a little extra volume, then simply turn your hair upside down, with your head facing the floor and give a gentle blow dry on the roots, brushing in the direction of the dryer.
 Then, flip your hair back over, for full, voluminous locks!

 Is it better to dry your hair with hot or cold air?

 When you blow dry your hair, you are probably doing it so that you do not have to wait for it to air dry.
-This is why so many people use the high temperature settings, so that they can dry their hair as fast as possible.
+This is why so many people use high-temperature settings so that they can dry their hair as fast as possible.
 However, the higher the temperature, the easier it will be to damage your hair or lose some to breakage.